sitevision/envision/packages/envision-types/README.md

 ## Usage

-The types are then globally available - no imports needed!
-Just use the `envision` object in your code:
+The types are then globally available, so no imports needed.
+You can use the global `envision` object in your code:

 ```typescript
 // Select component